 Before and After School

-The Beethoven-Ohrenberger Before & After School Program provides quality before and after school care for students in grades K1 and up.
+The Beethoven and Ohrenberger Before & After School Programs provide quality before and after school care for students in grades K1 and up.

-The program is operated under the supervision of Beethoven and Ohrenberger staff members.
+The programs are operated under the supervision of Beethoven and Ohrenberger staff members.

 We provide a safe, supervised environment for activities that include homework/reading time, arts & crafts, sports, games, and other activities.